Before you go into my journey of how I created the first Rhymney Valley Literature and Arts Festival.

 Please look at this years festival http://www.facebook.com/groups/152506735136251/events

-This year The Rhymney Valley Literature & Arts Festival will take place first weekend in July.
-Friday 1st to Sunday 3rd
+The Rhymney Valley Literature & Arts Festival took place first weekend in July, Friday 1st to Sunday 3rd.

 This year we have an Art Exhibition throughout the festival.
 Held at St Gwladys Church Hall.
-Three local and very talented artist.
+Two local and very talented artist.
 From Rhymney Alexa Brown and Bargoed’s Photographer Steve Purnell.

 This year I have introduced John Tripp and Idris Davies Poetry Competition.
-Because I wanted to include the schools.
-I emailed all schools throughout Rhymney Valley 3 times no response.
-My friend school teacher himself Barry Taylor, suggested I phoned Head Teachers so I took his advice and the response was good.
+I wanted to include the schools.
+I emailed all schools throughout Rhymney Valley three times no response.
+My friend school teacher himself Barry Taylor, suggested I phoned Head Teachers.
+I took his advice and the response was good.
 Debbie Price and myself visited schools to spread the word.
 The poster designed by Debbie Price.

-We have a committee Debbie Price, Ann Harris, Dr Dai Williams, Rhianonn Trim, Miriam Page, Maragret Lewis, Olwyn Heenan and myself Julie Pritchard as Chair.
+We have a committee Chair Julie Pritchard, Debbie Price, Ann Harris, Dr Dai Williams, Rhianonn Trim, Miriam Page.

-Recieved a small grant from Lit Wales for our readers.
-Alas because of cut backs there will no funding from Lit Wales next year.
+Received a small grant from Lit Wales for our readers.
+Alas because of cut backs there will be no funding from Lit Wales next year.

 Posters flyers and banners have arrived.

-Met with Rhymney brewery no sponsorship but given giftes of real ale for raffles
+Met with Rhymney brewery no sponsorship but given gifts of real ale for raffles

 TARAGGAN Friday 1st July we have music from Bel Blue and Jeff Hankin.

-Poetry from Capel Poets and Poet Claire Potter.
+Poetry from Julie Pritchard and the Capel Poets and Poet Claire Potter.